ipfs/ipfs-companion/docs/MV3.md

 ![MV3 Working Diagram](assets/mv3-working.png)

 The process is asynchronous, the browser allows "observation" of requests to companion, which asynchronously determines if the given request is serviceable by IPFS and then dynamically introduces a rule for the browser to perform redirects to the local gateway.
-A sammple rule looks something like:
+A sample rule looks something like:

 ```js
 {